House votes to overturn Biden administration water regulation

 The rule in question designates which waters require permits for activities like construction and mining that may hurt water quality, deciding what counts as Waters of the United States under the Clean Water Act.

 The Biden administration takes a broader view than its predecessor on which waters are subject to protection.
-However, prior to the Biden regulations, the narrower Trump regulations were also not in effect after they were taken down in court.
+However, prior to the Biden regulations, the narrower regulations from the era of former President Trump were also not in effect after they were taken down in court.

 Rep. Brian Fitzpatrick (R-Pa.) voted with Democrats against the measure, while Democratic Reps.
 Sanford Bishop (Ga.), Jim Costa (Calif.), Angie Craig (Minn.), Henry Cuellar (Texas), Donald Davis (N.C.), Jared Golden (Maine), Vicente Gonzalez (Texas), Jimmy Panetta (Calif.) and David Scott (Ga.) voted with Republicans in favor of it.